 It is notable that the K-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D610 does not offer wifi capability.
+In contrast, the D610 does not provide wifi capability.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II, while the D610 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Pentax K-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D610 or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D610: